Turbosim/turbosim/README.md

 turbosim
 ========

-Turbosim is simulation acceleration project written in verilog
+Turbosim is simulation acceleration project written in verilog.

+For project's description look at turbosim-project-requirements.pdf file For project's implementation details look at Turbosim-project-final-presentation.pdf file